To download my resumé, please click here.

 Reporter, The Uptowner, New York, N.Y.
 August 2016 – October 2016

-Pitched and reported breaking and feature stories in Uptown Manhattan, specifically Harlem and Washington Heights.
-Stories touched upon topics ranging from African-American history to health.
-Collaborated with colleagues for some stories.
+Pitched and reported breaking and feature stories in Uptown Manhattan.
+Wrote stories on topics ranging from race relations to health.
+Collaborated with colleagues on certain stories.
 Appropriately interacted with survivors of trauma.
 Live-tweeted and reported crowd reactions to the 2016 presidential debates.

 Contributed local and international stories to the news bulletin.
 Ignited and participated in thought-provoking lively discussions with co-hosts.
 Attracted listeners in the UK and abroad through social media promotion.

-Languages: English, French and Arabic.
-Intermediate skills in Spanish.
+Languages: Fluent in English, French and Arabic.
+Intermediate Spanish.

-Digital Skills: MS Office, Adobe Audition, iMovie, Final Cut Pro, iTerm, Sublime Text, Xcode, Sketch, GitHub.
+Digital Skills: Microsoft Office, HTML, CSS, Final Cut Pro, Adobe Creative Suite, IRIS Software, iTerm, Sublime Text, Xcode, Sketch, GitHub.

-Social Media: Facebook, Twitter, Instagram, Snapchat, LinkedIn, Slack, Dataminr, WordPress, Medium, Tumblr, YouTube, SoundCloud.
+Social Media: Facebook, Twitter, Instagram, Snapchat, LinkedIn, Slack, Asana, DataMinr, WordPress, Medium, Tumblr, YouTube, SoundCloud.

-Other: Contributed to a data piece on the social media presence of local newsrooms for the Columbia Journalism Review.
-Produced Facebook Live broadcasts of Washington, D.C. riots following Trump’s inauguration, protests against Trump’s executive orders on Muslim immigrants at JFK International Airport and the “Today, I Am A Muslim Too” rally in Times Square.
-Photographs taken of the JFK Muslim Ban protest published in Resource Magazine.
-Featured in a 2013 Svenska Dagbladet article on sexual harassment in post-revolution Libya.
-Cited in Gender, Women and the Arab Spring (2014) by Andrea Khalil.
+Other: Appeared as a guest on BBC World Service’s “The Cultural Frontline” to discuss Libyan art.
+Contributed to a data piece on the social media presence of local newsrooms for the Columbia Journalism Review.
+Produced Facebook Live broadcasts of events such as riots on Donald Trump’s inauguration day.
+Took photos of the JFK airport Muslim Ban protests, which were published in Resource Magazine.
+Featured in a Svenska Dagbladet article on misogyny in post-revolution Libya.
+Cited in Gender, Women and the Arab Spring by Andrea Khalil.
+Worked as an English teacher for underprivileged children in Tripoli, Libya.
+Served as media officer for Brighton and Sussex Friends of Médecins Sans Frontières.

 References available upon request.